For Parents

 Young Adam meeting the Trinity, Father, Son, and Spirit, in the wild garden of Eden

-Book One · Adam
+Book Three · Adam

 The first kid met all three.